svdrecbd/NEMESIS/README.md

 - **Theme:** launches in **Light Mode** with controls on the **left** (25 % width) and data on the right (75 %).
 Dark Mode is still available from the menu.
 Typestar OCR remains the global typeface.
 - **Logo:** `assets/images/transparent_logo.png` used as window icon and header badge.
 - **Preview panel:** 16:9 container with a subtle border while idle; as soon as the first real frame arrives the border hides and the preview goes edge‑to‑edge.
 The container adapts to the camera’s native aspect (4:3/16:9/16:10) to avoid letterboxing artifacts.
-- **Live chart:** template‑style stimulus raster (top) embedded under the preview, themed to match the UI (Typestar, dark).
-X‑axis shows 0–70 minutes with 10‑min majors and 1‑min minors.
-Updates live with each tap.
+- **Live chart:** template‑style stimulus raster (top) embedded under the preview.
+The timeline expands automatically; after two hours it switches to hours and thins the tick markers so long runs stay readable.
 - **Combobox popups:** dark, padded popup views (no native blue) with fixed control widths to prevent layout nudges.
 - **Photo‑booth flow:** connect serial (pick from the dropdown), open camera → adjust focus/POV → optionally **Flash Hardware Config** if you just want to exercise the hardware → press **Start Run** when you’re ready to log.
 Recording is independent from the run.
+- **Timing calibration:** after each periodic run the app compares host vs. controller timing and stores a per-port calibration in `~/.nemesis/calibration.json`; future runs automatically apply the correction so 24 h “ultra” sessions stay aligned with wall-clock time.
 - **Sanity check:** if you start a run without recording, you'll be prompted to confirm.
 - **Pro Mode:** keyboard-first interaction (toggle in UI).
 When ON, some chrome hides for density and single-key controls are active: space=manual tap | r=rec on/off | s=run start/stop | e/d=enable/disable |